Empirical Bayes learning from selectively reported confidence intervals: Methodology: EB inference with selective tilting

-{\textbf{$F$-Localization.}} The $F$-Localization approach relies on the construction of an $F$-Localization.
-An $F$-Localization is a level $1-\alpha$ confidence set for the marginal distribution of $\abs{Z}$ under model~\eqref{eq:per_unit_truncation} with prior $\Tilt{G}$.
-Recalling the definition of the marginal density $f_{\Tilt{G}}^B$ in~\eqref{eq:two_marginal_densities}, we define the corresponding distribution function
+{\textbf{$F$-Localization.}} Let \smash{$F_{\Tilt{G}}^B(\cdot)$} be the marginal CDF of $\abs{Z}$ under model~\eqref{eq:per_unit_truncation} with prior \smash{$\Tilt{G}$}.
+An $F$-Localization is defined as a level $1-\alpha$ confidence set for this marginal distribution (for $\alpha \in (0,1)$).
+One specific construction of an $F$-Localization uses the Kolmogorov-Smirnov ball around the empirical distribution of truncated samples,